philgyford/pepysdiary/README.md

 ## Compass, SASS, CSS

 This uses [Compass](http://compass-style.org/) to generate CSS files from the [SASS](http://sass-lang.com/) files in `pepysdiary/common/static/sass/`.
 Compass is Ruby.
+Settings for this are in `config.rb`.

 From the top-level directory of this project, run: